Jamie xx: 2010–present

 On 27 March 2015, he released two singles: "Loud Places", featuring the xx's Romy Madley Croft, and "Gosh".
 On the same day he also announced that his debut album, In Colour, would be out on 1 June 2015.
 Ahead of its release, In Colour was streamed on iTunes as a preview with album-spanning visuals that 'reacted' to each sound.
 It was ultimately released on 29 May 2015 to widespread critical acclaim, debuting at number three on the UK Albums Chart and receiving nominations for the 2015 Mercury Prize and for Best Dance/Electronic Album at the 58th Grammy Awards.

 Jamie xx composed the score for a ballet, Tree of Codes, commissioned by Manchester International Festival for its 2015 edition.
 Based on a novel of the same name by Jonathan Safran Foer, the ballet was choreographed by Wayne McGregor and had a set created by Olafur Eliasson.

 In 2020, he released his first single in five years, "Idontknow", which received positive to lukewarm reception from critics.
 He was credited on Tyler, the Creator's 2021 album Call Me If You Get Lost as a co-producer on the track "RISE!".

 Jamie xx has worked on each of his The xx bandmates' respective solo albums: he produced Oliver Sim's Hideous Bastard (2022), and co-produced Romy's Mid Air (2023).

-On 20 September 2024, Jamie xx released his second opus In Waves on the independent Young record label.
+On 20 September 2024, Jamie xx released his second album In Waves on the independent Young record label.
+The album featured a collaboration with his bandmates Romy and Oliver Sim, "Waited All Night", which had been tease in Jamie xx's set at Glastonbury prior to its release.
+Other notable tracks from the album include "Baddy on the Floor" featuring Honey Dijon, "All You Children" featuring The Avalanches, and "Life" featuring Robyn (who had also joined Jamie on stage in his Glastonbury set).
+In Waves was highly rated by critics, scoring 84 out of 100 on Metacritics based on 18 critics' reviews.

+The release of In Waves was marked with a tour of intimate record store performances in Liverpool, Manchester, Brighton, and Bristol between 20th and 23rd September 2024.
+Following this was two sold-out shows at Alexandra Palace on 25th and 26th September 2024, one of which was added due to "phenomenal demand".

+Personal life

+Jamie xx has previously attributed his interest in dance music to his two uncles who worked as DJs.
+Within his immediate family, his mother was a fan of Stax Records and his father was a folk-rock drummer in the 1970s.